open-telemetry/opamp-spec/specification.md

 ### Why not alwaysUse HTTP Instead of WebSocket?

-Regular HTTP is a half-duplex protocol, which makes delivery of messages from the server to the client tied to the request time of the client.
-This means that if the server needs to send a message to the client the client either needs to periodically poll the server to give the server an opportunity to send a message or we should use something like long polling.
+Regular HTTP is a half-duplex protocol, which makes delivery of messages from the Server to the client tied to the request time of the client.
+This means that if the Server needs to send a message to the client the client either needs to periodically poll the Server to give the Server an opportunity to send a message or we should use something like long polling.

 Periodic polling is expensive.
 OpAMP protocol is largely idle after the initial connection since there is typically no data to deliver for hours or days.
-To have a reasonable delivery latency the client would need to poll every few seconds and that would significantly increase the costs on the server side (we aim to support many millions simultaneous of Agents, which would mean servicing millions of polling requests per second).
+To have a reasonable delivery latency the client would need to poll every few seconds and that would significantly increase the costs on the Server side (we aim to support many millions simultaneous of Agents, which would mean servicing millions of polling requests per second).

-Long polling is more complicated to use than WebSocket since it only provides one-way communication, from the server to the client and necessitates the second connection for client-to-server delivery direction.
+Long polling is more complicated to use than WebSocket since it only provides one-way communication, from the Server to the client and necessitates the second connection for client-to-Server delivery direction.
 The dual connection needed for a long polling approach would make the protocol more complicated to design and implement without much gains compared to WebSocket approach.